Chapter 1: What is STxT?

 We aim to make it easy for everyone.
 There shouldn’t be any problems for "non-technical" people in creating a semantic document.
 It should be intuitive and simple with the right tools.

 One of the goals is to go from having 1 relatively complex language for doing things (e.g., XML, LaTeX,...) to having n very simple ones, with content tied to a structure.
 This language should be learnable in a very short time.
-Almost one example should be enough. @STxT@ is designed to be that way.
-Moreover, @STxT@ will allow transitioning from @STxT@ to other languages, LaTeX, for example, so that more technical people can do the final work.
-But the origin and the foundation will always be @STxT@.
+Almost one example should be enough.
+STxT is designed to be that way.
+Moreover, STxT will allow transitioning from STxT to other languages, LaTeX, for example, so that more technical people can do the final work.
+But the origin and the foundation will always be STxT.

 It’s much better this way since we write in pure semantics, without considering any structure.